SoHo, Manhattan

-SoHo, sometimes written Soho (South of Houston Street), is a neighborhood in Lower Manhattan, New York City.
-Since the 1970s, the neighborhood has been the location of many artists' lofts and art galleries, and has also been known for its variety of shops ranging from trendy upscale boutiques to national and international chain store outlets.
+SoHo, short for "South of Houston Street", is a neighborhood in Lower Manhattan, New York City.
+Since the 1970s, the neighborhood has been the location of many artists' lofts and art galleries, art installations such as the Wall, and has also been known for its variety of shops ranging from trendy upscale boutiques to national and international chain store locations.
 The area's history is an archetypal example of inner-city regeneration and gentrification, encompassing socioeconomic, cultural, political, and architectural developments.

 The name "SoHo" derives from the area being "South of Houston Street", and was coined in 1962 by Chester Rapkin, an urban planner and author of The South Houston Industrial Area study, also known as the "Rapkin Report".
 The name also recalls Soho, an area in London's West End.